Fontbane/pokeruby493/README.md

 * You can now run indoors

-* There's 17 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash, Dark Pulse, Sucker Punch, Feint, Ominous Wind, Shadow Sneak, Dragon Rush, Fire Fang, Ice Fang, Thunder Fang, Aura Sphere, Close Combat (although its effect isn't implemented yet), Dragon Pulse and Force Palm.
+* There's 20 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash, Dark Pulse, Sucker Punch, Feint, Ominous Wind, Shadow Sneak, Dragon Rush, Fire Fang, Ice Fang, Thunder Fang, Aura Sphere, Close Combat (although its effect isn't implemented yet), Dragon Pulse, Force Palm, Mud Bomb, Poison Jab and Power Whip.

 * There's 2 new evolution stones, the Shiny Stone for Roselia and the Dusk Stone for Misdreavus and Murkrow.

 * The Oval Stone was added too as Happiny requires it to evolve into Chansey.

 * New evolution methods have been implemented to account for the evolutions of certain pokémon like Combee, Happiny, Aipom, Sneasel, Gligar, Nosepass, Magneton, etc.

+* Poisoning in the overworld works just like it does in the Gen. 4 Games.

 # Credits